snowypy/Gitracker/README.md

 # 🚀 Git Tracker (gitracker)

 > [!NOTE]
-> This app is almost completely untested however, during testing there were 0 issues (Javascript testing).
+> This app was made in 1.5 hours please forgive any issues, during testing there were 0 issues (Javascript testing).
 Feel free to create a github issue if you want me to add any logos to the public build.

 > [!IMPORTANT]
 > Any issues?
 Email `me@snowyjs.lol` or contact me on discord @ `snowyjs`.
 I would love to help!